GvFredriksson/projekthubben-legal/README.md

 ## 🏢 About Projekthubben AB

-Projekthubben AB is committed to creating simple, privacy-focused applications that respect your data and your time.
+Projekthubben AB is committed to creating simple, privacy-focused mobile applications that respect your data and your time.
 We believe in building tools that help you without compromising your privacy.

+**Note:** This site only covers the apps and systems definied in this site.
+No other systems released by Projekthubben AB

 ---